MISP/misp-book/pymisp/README.md

 ~~~~python
 	print(event)
 ~~~~
-Finally the new event is printed, so we can check that the attribute was correctly added, and that a category was give to it automatically..
+Finally the new event is printed, so we can check that the attribute was correctly added, and that a category was attached to it automatically.

 ### Existing examples